 - died because of an accident at work or a disease caused by work.

 If you are already claiming Bereavement Payment, Bereavement Allowance or Widowed Parent's Allowance, you will continue to get that benefit in the same way as before.
 You can find out more about these older benefits at GOV.UK.

-For more information, call the Bereavement Service helpline on 0800 731 0469 or use textphone 0800 731 0464.
+For more information, call the Bereavement Service helpline on 0800 731 0469, or use textphone 0800 731 0464.